 appendix-c

-There are many Large Language Models available today.
+Many LLMs are available today.
 Let’s take a look at some of the most popular on the market.

 C.1.1 OpenAI GPT series

-OpenAI’s OpenAI’s GPT-4, released in March 2023, marked a turning point as the first widely recognized frontier model to demonstrate advanced reasoning capabilities.
+OpenAI’s GPT-4, released in March 2023, marked a turning point as the first widely recognized frontier model to demonstrate advanced reasoning capabilities.
 It also pioneered multimodality, initially handling text and images and later extending to audio and video, which opened the door to a wide range of applications.
-Although OpenAI has not disclosed its architecture, GPT-4 was widely reported to use a Mixture-of-Experts design and possibly scale to trillions of parameters, a shift aimed at improving accuracy and efficiency across varied tasks.
+Although OpenAI hasn’t disclosed its architecture, GPT-4 was widely reported to use a Mixture-of-Experts (MoE) design and possibly scale to trillions of parameters, a shift aimed at improving accuracy and efficiency across varied tasks.

 C.1.2 Gemini